Your session has timed out

 If you write a message like that from the get go, you are more likely to get a solid recommendation where you need it most.

 When you finally send the request via LinkedIn, make sure you choose the correct role and select the person you’ve already asked.

 Note, if you’ve never sent such a request before, it’s a bit odd.

-You’ve already identified who you are going to send your request to, so only choose that one person.
+You’ve already identified who you are going to send your request to, so type in the name of that person.
 You can always repeat the process with another person later.